High Availability & Global Replication

 request.
 In most cases, the database will replicate the changes before the user makes the second request.
 But not always!

-If your app is sensitive to this (meaning, you never, under any circumstances want to show users stale data), you should be careful using read replicas.
+If your app is sensitive to stale data (meaning, you never, under any circumstances want to show users stale data), you should be careful using read replicas.

 Managing eventual consistency